 Entree-sized salads include seared tuna with green beans and fingerling potatoes in a variant of a Nicoise.
 The Southwest chopped salad features romaine, black beans, roasted corn, watermelon radish, cherry tomatoes, cotija cheese, pepitas, tortilla strips, and avocado.
 A Super Salad is an assemblage of trendy, nutritious ingredients like kale, quinoa, blueberries, pistachios, sweet potatoes, and dried cherries.
 These can all be augmented with the addition of shrimp, chicken, salmon, a black bean patty, or flat iron steak for an additional charge.

 Weekend brunch is popular here since the expansive, well-shaded patio provides a pleasant setting for outdoor dining.
 There’s even a bocce court off to the side for recreational use before, during, and after the meal.
-The brunch menu has classic favorites such as eggs Benedict and Southwestern items like huevos rancheros and chicken enchiladas with a tangy tomatillo sauce.
-Alongside these breakfast-oriented foods, there’s a limited selection from the lunch and dinner menus — not everything, but enough options for those who want something more savory.
+The brunch menu has classic favorites such as eggs Benedict, buttermilk pancakes, and a bagel with lox, as well as Southwestern items like chilaquiles and a chorizo burrito.
+Alongside these breakfast-oriented foods, there’s a limited selection from the lunch and dinner menus, adding some more options for those who want something savory.

 606 N. 4th Ave., Phoenix AZ 85003